pacifics/PassDao/README.md

 Main functions are :

-- Send Eth and BuyToken (fallback function for public fundings)
+- Fallback function Send Eth to the Dao account manager and BuyToken for public fundings

 - BuyTokenFor (for private fundings by a funding smart contract)